-Sure, you want to give your students all of the information you can, give them the most for their money and make them feel as if your course had plenty of substance and value.
+Sure, you want to give your students all of the information you can, give them the most for their money and make them feel like your course had plenty of substance and value.
 But, remember that bigger isn’t always better, which is especially true in online courses.

-Having to put up a large amount of money all at once could deter some from taking the plunge and registering, whereas if your one large course was broken up into smaller components, each with a fractional cost of the sum of all the parts, it’s easier for someone to pledge that amount and actually be able to afford it.
+Having to put up a large amount of money all at once could deter some from taking the plunge and registering.
+Whereas if your one large course was broken up into smaller components, each with a fractional cost of the sum of all the parts, it’s easier for someone to pledge that amount and be able to afford it.

 4. Not proofreading for embarrassing errors

 You are asking potential students to entrust you with their education.
 So, how totally and completely embarrassing would it be to have spelling or grammar errors in your online content.
-Even a single error could put into question your credibility – not only did you make the mistake, but you didn’t take the time to proofread for it.
-The biggest error you can make to destroy your credibility is to plagiarize materials, so use the guides at State of Writing or Boomessays to ensure you’re not doing this.
+Even a single error could put into question your credibility – not only did you make a mistake, but you didn’t take the time to proofread for it.
+The biggest error you can make to destroy your credibility is to plagiarize materials, so use special tools to ensure you’re not doing this.

 5. Putting the platform before the content

-When you start creating your course, beginning from the platform you’ll be using is a little bit of a backward process.
+When you start creating your course, beginning from the platform you’ll use is a little bit of a backward process.
 Do this, and you’ll be trying to fit your course into the platform you’ve selected, rather than the other way around.

-A better strategy is to create the structure for your course, then the materials and lastly determine what platform would be best to accommodate what you’ve got.
+A better strategy is to create the structure for your online course, then the materials, and lastly, determine what platform would be best to accommodate what you’ve got.

 Through any social media platforms you choose to use, Buffer can help you manage them, so you’re able to respond quickly and efficiently to any questions.